heavyblotto/memorativa/docs/1. introduction/memorativa-1-2-model-of-thought.md

 ## Understanding

-Based on its etymology[23], the word "understanding" offers a validation of Memorativa's core design.
+Based on its etymology, the word "understanding" offers a validation of Memorativa's core design.
 Tracing back to its Old English roots, "understandan" literally means "to stand under" or "to stand in the midst of."
 This linguistic origin suggests that "understanding" is not a passive reception of information, but rather an active process of establishing a stable and oriented position in relation to a concept.
 Interpreting this through a geocentric cosmological lens, we can see "understanding" as akin to achieving a grounded "Earth" perspective within a conceptual "sky."

 From this "Earth," which represents a stable and defined viewpoint, the act of understanding becomes one of geometric orientation within a conceptual cosmos.
 Just as ancient astronomers charted the heavens by observing celestial bodies from their fixed terrestrial vantage point, in Memorativa, "understanding" involves positioning oneself within the structured space of concepts and perceiving their relationships as if they were celestial bodies in a mental firmament.
 This "geocentric cosmological orientation" implies several key aspects of true comprehension within Memorativa: